Martua Sitorus: Personal life

 Martua was born in Pematang Siantar, a town located in North Sumatra, Indonesia.
 After finishing high school, he continued to the University of HKBP Nomensen, Medan which was the largest city in North Sumatra, to finish his economic degrees.
 During his teenage years, Martua traded fish; when grown up he started his business as a palm oil and mesocarp trader.

 Career

 Wilmar International

 Martua along with Kuok Khoon Hong, the nephew of Malaysia's richest tycoon Robert Kuok, founded Wilmar International Limited and by 1991 he owned 7.100 hectare of palm tree plantations, and also built his own palm oil refinery in North Sumatra.
 The Wilmar International business has grown rapidly; by 2013 Wilmar owns more than 50 other companies with 300 manufacturing plants around the world.
-Martua also owns London skycraper Aviva Tower and a hospital in Medan, Murni Teguh Memorial Hospital, which is named after Martua's mother, Murni Teguh.
+Martua also owns London skyscraper Aviva Tower and a hospital in Medan, Murni Teguh Memorial Hospital, which is named after Martua's mother, Murni Teguh.
 The hospital was launched on 12 December 2012 (12/12/2012).

 In 2014, Sitorus also formed a partnership with Roys Poyiadjis to create the largest biofuel power plant in Japan.
 The plant's 20 year feed-in tariff is valued at $1.5 billion US dollars.